Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Results

 \section{Results}

 We compare the proposed \textit{VolSiM} metric to a variety of existing methods in the upper section of Tab.~\ref{tab: results}.
 All metrics were evaluated on the volumetric data from Sec.~\ref{sec: sequence creation}, which contain a wide range of test sets that differ strongly from the training data. \textit{VolSiM} consistently reconstructs the ground truth distances from the entropy-based similarity model more reliably than other approaches on most data sets.
 As expected, this effect is most apparent on the validation sets since their distribution is closest to the training data.
 But even on the majority of test sets with a very different distribution, \textit{VolSiM} is the best performing or close to the best performing metric.
-Metrics without deep learning often fall short, indicating that they were initially designed for different use cases, like \textit{SSIM} \citep{wang2004_Image} for images, or variation of information \textit{VI} \citep{meila2007_Comparing} for clustering.
+Metrics without deep learning often fall short, indicating that they were initially designed for different use cases, like \textit{SSIM} \cite{wang2004_Image} for images, or variation of information \textit{VI} \cite{meila2007_Comparing} for clustering.
 The strictly element-wise metrics \textit{MSE} and \textit{PSNR} exhibit almost identical performance, and both work poorly on a variety of data sets.
-The learning-based methods \textit{LPIPS} \citep{zhang2018_Unreasonable} for images, and \textit{LSiM} \citep{kohl2020_Learning} are only available for two-dimensional data.
-Hence, they can not correlate structures along all dimensions.
-To evaluate them in our setting, the 3D data was sliced along all three dimensions to avoid biases against one direction, and the resulting distances are averaged over all slices.
-As shown in Tab.~\ref{tab: results}, this results in a reasonable performance overall.
+As the learning-based methods \textit{LPIPS} \cite{zhang2018_Unreasonable} and \textit{LSiM} \cite{kohl2020_Learning} are limited to two dimensions, their assessments in Tab.~\ref{tab: results} are obtained by averaging sliced evaluations for all three spatial axes.
+Both methods show improvements over the element-wise metrics, but are still clearly inferior to the performance of \textit{VolSiM}.
+This becomes apparent on our aggregated test sets displayed in the \texttt{All} column, where \textit{LSiM} results in a correlation value of 0.81, compared to \textit{VolSiM} with 0.85. \textit{LSiM} can only come close to \textit{VolSiM} on less challenging data sets where correlation values are close to 1 and all learned reconstructions are already highly accurate.
+This improvement is comparable to using \textit{LPIPS} over \textit{PSNR}, and represents a significant step forward in terms of a robust similarity assessment.